 What are the chances of getting a job?

-Growing demand for ESOL teachers in city and regional schools
+There is a demand for ESOL teachers in primary, intermediate and secondary schools.

-You can increase your chances of getting work as an ESOL teacher if you have:
+Increase your chances of working as an ESOL teacher

 Types of employers varied